aberoth-community/ephemeris-discord-bot/README.md

 ```bash
 python -m ephemeris
 ```

-<u>**Optional - Step Five:**</u> Run web server in separate terminal to intake auto-calibration data from separate script
+#### Optional - 5.
+Run web server in separate terminal to intake auto-calibration data from separate script

 ```bash
 cd ephemeris/UpdateWebServer
 waitress-serve --listen=0.0.0.0:5000 --threads=1 varUpdateWS:app
 ```

-An excellent separate script that can be used to send live calibration data to the [Aberoth Ephemeris](https://github.com/jvandag/aberoth-ephemeris) module used for this bot is the [Ephemeris Overheard Hook](https://github.com/aberoth-community/ephemeris-overheard-hook/tree/main) made by github user [jvandag](https://github.com/jvandag).
-It is built on github user [ashnel3's](https://github.com/ashnel3) [Overheard Scrapper](https://github.com/aberoth-community/overheard) which scrapes the [Aberoth overheard page](https://aberoth.com/highscore/overheard.html) to find changes in scroll state, moon phase, time of day, and number of players online.
+An excellent separate script that can be used to send live calibration data to the [Aberoth Ephemeris](https://github.com/jvandag/aberoth-ephemeris) module used for this bot is the [Ephemeris Overheard Hook](https://github.com/aberoth-community/ephemeris-overheard-hook/tree/main) made by GitHub user [jvandag](https://github.com/jvandag).
+It is built on GitHub user [ashnel3's](https://github.com/ashnel3) [Overheard Scrapper](https://github.com/aberoth-community/overheard) which scrapes the [Aberoth overheard page](https://aberoth.com/highscore/overheard.html) to find changes in scroll state, moon phase, time of day, and number of players online.

 ## Bot Usage and Commands

-If you're hosting you're own distribution of this bot.
-Be sure to configure the `ownerID` and `disableWhitelisting` variables variables within the [variables.py](ephemeris/discordBot/configFiles/variables.py) file located in the config directory within the bot sub-directory.
+If you're hosting your own distribution of this bot, be sure to configure the `ownerID` and `disableWhitelisting` variables variables within the [variables.py](ephemeris/discordBot/configFiles/variables.py) file located in the config directory within the bot sub-directory.

 Only the specified owner may use the `/update_whitelist` command which can be used to add users and guilds/servers to the whitelist.
-By default, all users and guilds are not white listed and thus unable to use the bot or user installable.
+By default, all users and guilds are not whitelisted and thus unable to use the bot or user installable.

-If `disableWhitelisting` is set to `True`, than all users will be able to utilize bot commands and menus as well as the user installable commands and menus regardless of the current whitelist settings.
+If `disableWhitelisting` is set to `True`, then all users will be able to utilize bot commands and menus as well as the user installable commands and menus regardless of the current whitelist settings.

 <table >
 <thead>